NCCA/PCCSlides/Lecture7/slides.md

 - Let *A* and *B* be two points with coordinates $ (a_x, a_y) $ and $ (b_x, b_y) $
 - We denote the vector from *A* to *B* as $ \overrightarrow{AB} $
 - Its values are $ (b_x-a_x, b_y-a_y) $
+  - Note we are doing subtractions per coordinate (vector component)

 --